 Clean your beans!

 Beans are harvested and processed by machine and are prone to containing small stones, so protect your teeth by sorting them thoroughly before rinsing.
-After the initial sort and rinse, I like to put them in a pot with water and remove those bits that float.
+After the initial sort and rinse, When you covert hem with water, remove those bits of skin that float.
 There are several ways to prepare the rinsed dried beans.

 Traditional Long Soak